-Seriously..How many times have you begun the New Year with fresh plans and ideas and met your target?
-Same goes for making plans for a New life season.
+Seriously…How many times have you begun the New Year with fresh plans and ideas and met your target?
+The same goes for making plans for a new life season.

 Here’s what usually happens to most people when setting plans:

 >Chances are they blew some,

 >their interests changed

 Research states only 8% of people complete their goals and the rest never get to achieve them.
 Now I ask you, how many actually achieve their original goals for the year?

 Many motivational speakers seem to be heading one way.
 Plan and Set goals — Work at Achieving them.
 Well, I disagree quite a bit.

 Does your goal line up with God’s agenda for you?